DeadClap/tblrp-docs/penal.md

    * Any firearm in a manner that is against any firearms license restrictions that have been issued
 2. Exception: A peace officer may possess or use such a weapon when required to do so under the performance of his/her peace officer duties.

-\- Violations of Penal Code (9)01 is a misdemeanor with 60 seconds imprisonment and a $1,000 fine.
+\- Violations of Penal Code (9)01 is a misdemeanor with 1 Month imprisonment and a $1,000 fine.

 ### **(9)02.
 Brandishing A Firearm**

 1. A person who is pointing, holding, openly carrying or brandishing a firearm, air or gas operated weapon, or object that appears like a firearm without proper toy and prop identification in an attempt to elicit fear or hysteria is guilty under this code.
 2. A person holding an object in a manner similar to a firearm who attempts to elicit the same fear or response as brandishing an actual firearm is guilty under this code.

-\- Violations of Penal Code (9)02 is a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (9)02 is a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 NOTE: Brandishing explicitly notes that the purpose is to elicit fear or hysteria.
 A Weapons Discharge violation is irrelevant of the intent to elicit hysteria so the two charges can be stacked if appropriate.